 License Suspension GA – FREE DUI Case Review by a DUI Specialist

 For your FREE case evaluation, call us NOW.
 404-567-5515.
-We are 24 hour lawyers, who want to help you achieve your goal of not having a DUI on your record, and retaining the right to drive.
-Bubba Head, Cory Yager and Larry Kohn have a combined 70 years handling DUI Georgia cases, and all were recently named 2017 Super Lawyers.
-The sooner you call us, your odds are better that we can win your GA DUI case.
+We are 24-hour lawyers, who want to help you achieve your goal of not having a DUI on your record, and retaining the right to drive.
+Bubba Head, Cory Yager, and Larry Kohn have a combined 70 years of handling DUI Georgia cases, and all were recently named 2017 Super Lawyers.
+The sooner you call us, the odds are better that we can win your GA DUI case.